Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Numerical Experiments

 The above comparison is unconditional, assessing overall distributional similarity.
 Since we know the true data-generating process in the synthetic setting, we can also perform a conditional test to evaluate the generative performance conditioned on a specific covariate vector.
-For a given covariate vector \(\bx\), we generate conditional datasets of \(\hat{Y}(\bx)\) using QRGMM$^\dagger$ and CWGAN model and compare them with the true conditional dataset of \(Y(\bx)\) sampled from the true model.
+For a given covariate vector \(\bx\), we generate conditional datasets of 10,000 observations of \(\hat{Y}(\bx)\) using trained models and compare them with the true conditional dataset of 10,000 observations of \(Y(\bx)\) sampled from the true model.
 Like the unconditional test, we perform 100 replications, calculating the sample means and standard deviations for each conditional dataset.
 The averaged results are also included in Table~\ref{table:sync}.
-The WD and KS values for the conditional test across replications are shown in Figure~\ref{fig:wd_ks_conditional}.
+The WD and KS values for the conditional test across replications are shown in Figures~\ref{fig:wd_conditional} and \ref{fig:ks_conditional}.

-Additionally, we visualize the generative performance by presenting histograms of the generated and true data distributions from one replication in Figure~\ref{fig:synthetic_data_histograms} for both the unconditional test and conditional test.
+Additionally, we visualize the performance of generative models by presenting histograms of the generated and true data distributions from one replication in Figure~\ref{fig:synthetic_data_histograms} for both the unconditional test and conditional test.